Templemore apparitions: End

-Interest in the statues and Walsh's cottage largely ended at this point, ending Templemore as a sight for pilgrimages.
+Interest in the statues and Walsh's cottage largely ended at this point, ending Templemore as a site for pilgrimages.
 However, Michael Collins did receive a statue at his request.
 Upon receiving the statue, he smashed it.
 He discovered that inside was an alarm clock connected to fountain pen inserts containing sheep's blood.
-When the clock struck a certain time, it would send a spurt of blood out of the statue, given the impression it was bleeding.
+When the clock struck a certain time, it would send a spurt of blood out of the statue, giving the impression it was bleeding.
 It is not clear that this statue performed in Templemore or was one of the ones owned by James Walsh.
 Collins had received complaints from a local priest that IRA volunteers had engineered statues that would bleed at intervals.

 James Walsh had been labelled as a possible spy by Dan Breen.
-At the request of Templemore clergy he was taken to Salesian College in Limerick and placed in the care of Father Aloysius Sutherland.
+At the request of Templemore clergy he was taken to Salesian College in County Limerick and placed in the care of Father Aloysius Sutherland.
 He emigrated to Australia in 1923, settling in Sydney.
 Towards the end of his life he attempted to enter numerous religious orders but was unsuccessful due to a prior divorce.
 He died in Sydney in 1977, having never returned to Ireland.

 Historian John Reynolds stated at a talk that the affair could have been a prank that got out of hand or was a money-making swindle.
 He speculated that Walsh may have been used by others, who really instigated it.
 He discounted the local IRA as having been the instigators.